snowcoders/sortier/README.md

 Configuring your options
 ```
 {
-  "sortImportDeclarations": {
+  sortImportDeclarationSpecifiers: {
-    "orderBy: "alpha"                           // Default "alpha"
+    groups: ("*" | "types" | "interfaces")[],   // Default ["*", "types", "interfaces"] - Note that "*" is everything not defined
   },
+  sortImportDeclarations: {
+    orderBy: "source" | "first_specifier",     // Default "source".
+Source is the module path the import is from, first specifier is the first imported item name
+  },
+  sortUnionTypeAnnotation: {
+    groups: ("*" | "undefined" | "null")[],     // Default ["undefined", "null", "*"] - Note that "*" is everything not defined
+  },
-  "sortImportDeclarationSpecifiers": {
+  sortExpression: {
-    groups: ("*" | "types" | "interfaces")[],   // Default ["*", "types", "interfaces"] - Note that "*" is everything that isn't a type or an interface
+    groups: ("*" | "undefined" | "null")[],     // Default ["undefined", "null", "*"] - Note that "*" is everything not defined
-    orderBy: "alpha"                            // Default "alpha"
-  }
+  },
+  isHelpMode: false | true                    // Default "false".
+If true, prints out lines that sortier doesn't know how to handle so you can open Github issues about them
 }
 ```